wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 1.1.1 =
+* Bug fix:
+	Fixed a bug in the settings page that prevent the "animate" property to be set.

+* Features added:
+	Added the possibility to remove the customization button in the post editor TinyMCE (in some installations this generate a permission bug preventing the post editor to work).

 = 1.1 =
 * Features added: